-This action is primarily administrative and so would not have any direct effects on the biological environment.
-Alternative 1, no action, would not affect the fishery as it is currently prosecuted; therefore, this alternative should have no effect on the physical environment.
-Alternative 2 would allow vessels to fish multiple zones in one trip.
+This action is primarily administrative and would not have any direct effects on the biological environment.
+Alternative 1 (No Action), would not affect the fishery as it is currently prosecuted; therefore, this alternative should have no effect on the physical environment.
+Alternative 2 and Alternative 3 would allow vessels to fish multiple zones in one trip.
 It is not expected that this alterative would cause impacts to the biological environment.